DHintz137/quartz/content/index.md

 G'day!
 ```

 I'm Dan, a Kiwi currently expanding my horizons in the United States.
 I'm pursuing a Master's in Statistics at the University of Wyoming and am an aspiring data scientist.
 You can learn more about my journey in the section [[About|A Little About Me]].
-Also, you can see a breakdown of content by tags [[tags|here]].
+Also, you can see a breakdown of this website's content by tags [[tags|here]].

 My passion for data science is backed by four years of experience in scientific programming, mathematical, and statistical modeling.
 I'm known among my peers for my ability in applying a wide range of modeling methodologies and distilling them into concise scientific reports that unveil meaningful insights.